 Everything stutters/lags.
 Programs, Games my whole computer feels sluggish.
 Its a brand new build and I am lost.

 I did attempt to overclock my CPU yesterday, started at a base point of 4.5Ghz @1.25v.
 Ran AIDA 64 for 10 minutes and the temps reached 91*C. I reduced the voltage to 1.2v and ran AIDA 64 again.
 The temps dropped to 78*C Max.
 I then decided to try out Cinebench R15 and at the end of the benchmark the temperature of my CPU hit 104*C. Very hot but for only a few seconds and the benchmark was over, scored 1818.
 But my computer wasnt running so well afterwards.
 So I decided to reset my overclock back to factory settings and my computer isnt running so well still.
 I benchmarked again afterwards on factory settings and it scores 1660-1684 still but my CPU doesnt go past 4.0Ghz.

 Did I ruin my CPU when it reached 104*C on Cinebench R15?
 Why wont my CPU boost to 4.5Ghz with Intel Turbo Boost Technology 3.0?

 Things Ive tried: Reinstalling ITBT 3.0, Windows update, NVIDIA Driver update, BIOS update, CMOS Battery reset, BIOS default reset x4, Checked Power Options set to Performance, Ran Intel Processor Diagnostic Tool (Passed).

 I am ready to do a fresh Windows 10 install at this point.
 Any other suggestions on why this would be happening?

 TSGoofy: Thank you very much for contacting the Intel® Processors communities.
-We will do our best to try to fix this problem.
+We are sorry to hear the processor is not working as expected.

 Any further questions, please let me know.